Equine Infectious Disease Surveillance

 Abigail McGlennon

 Abbi graduated from Nottingham Trent University and joined the Epidemiology and Disease Surveillance team at the Animal Health Trust in 2017.
 Abbi is the lead developer of the Surveillance of Equine Strangles (SES) network which collates and reports on UK based laboratory diagnoses of strangles and has been operational from 2018.
-Abbi has since been working towards a doctorate in veterinary epidemiology based at the Royal Veterinary College examining the epidemiology, transmission and genomics of UK laboratory diagnosed strangles cases between 2015 and 2022.
+Abbi has since completed a doctorate in veterinary epidemiology based at the Royal Veterinary College examining the epidemiology, transmission and genomics of UK laboratory diagnosed strangles cases between 2015 and 2022.
 Abbi joins the EIDS team to update and streamline the SES network and assist the EIDS team with the collation of surveillance reports and scientific communication and engagement for multiple industry groups.

 LinkedIn